Millstone123/logpipe/README.md

 # Logpipe

 Logpipe is a small, auditable macOS launch demo.
-Its source is included so the complete behavior can be reviewed before it is run.

 ## Requirements